CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/general/gpu/extra-gpu.md

 	This requires that you have access to a NVIDIA GPU-capable computer with `nvcc` and `ncu` installed.

+ !!! tip

+ 	`ncu` is only supported by a limited GPUs as of writing (2024/08).
+You can replace all `ncu` calls you see in the notebooks with `nvprof` if `ncu` does not work for your card.

 * Download and extract [this](cuda_workshop.tar) file.
 * Create a `python3` virtual environment and activate it.
 * Run `pip install jupyterlab`.